“What got you interested in animation?”

 I used to love manga as a kid, and wanted to become a manga artist, and when I was in high school I got into movies as well.
 But being a director was quite a lofty goal, so I decided to become a manga artist instead.
 The world of manga, as created by Osamu Tezuka in Japan, had its methods rooted in filmmaking, so the two weren't so different.
 He was able to move onto making films from that point, as well.

 The understanding Katsuhiro Otomo developed for both forms not only allowed him to easily commute back and forth between the two, but also to make the dueling portrayals of Akira distinctly unique by capitalizing on each medium’s strength.

-2) Thomas, Frank, and Ollie Johnston.
-Disney Animation: The Illusion of Life.
-New York: Abbeville Press, 1981.
-Print.
+Thomas, Frank, and Ollie Johnston.
+Disney Animation: The Illusion of Life (New York: Abbeville Press, 1981).

-8) Lev Kuleshov.
-“In Maloi Gnezdnikovsky Lane.”
-Kuleshov on Film.
-Writings by Lev Kuleshov.
-Ed.
-Ronald Levaco.
-Berkeley, Ca.: University of California Press, 1974.
-Print
+Lev Kuleshov, “In Maloi Gnezdnikovsky Lane,” in Kuleshov on Film.
+Writings by Lev Kuleshov, ed. by Ronald Levaco (Berkeley, CA: University of California Press, 1974).

 Eisner, Will.
 Comics & Sequential Art (Tamarac, FL: Poorhouse Press, 1985).

 Miller, Frank.
 Sin City, Vol. 4: That Yellow Bastard (Dark Horse Comics, NY: February 2006).

 Williams, Richard.
 The Animator’s Survival Kit (New York: Faber & Faber, 2001).

 “Does Subliminal Advertising Actually Work.”
 BBC News Magazine, January 20, 2015. http://www.bbc.com/news/magazine-30878843